reproto/reproto/doc/spec.md

 {"type": "average", "sample_size": 10, "percentile": 0.5}
 ```

-The following options are supported by interfaces:
+The following attributes are supported on interfaces:

 [`type_info`]: #type-info